deckameron/Ti.Android.Onesignal/README.md

 	    });
 	    ```

-13. Received listener:
+12. Received listener:
     The returned content is matching the available payload on OneSignal:
    - [Android](https://documentation.onesignal.com/docs/android-native-sdk#section--osnotificationpayload-)

 	   ```js
 	   onesignal.addEventListener('notificationReceived', function(evt) {
-	       console.log(' ***** Received! ' + JSON.stringify(evt));
+	       Titanium.API.info(' ***** Received! ' + JSON.stringify(evt));
 	   });
 	   ```
-14. Subscription Changed listener:
+13. Subscription Changed listener:
-    The  `onOSSubscriptionChanged`  method will be fired on the passed-in object when a notification subscription property changes.
+    The  `subscriptionChanged`  method will be fired on the passed-in object when a notification subscription property changes.
 	This includes the following events:
 	-   Getting a Registration Id (push token) from Google
 	-   Getting a player / user id from OneSignal